shamvi-17/ShambhaviSharma-langsmith-MAT496/README.md

 3. **RunTree API**
    - Offers maximum flexibility by manually creating parent/child runs.
    - Suitable for custom frameworks or highly specific tracing needs.

+## Lesson 4: COVERSATIONAL THREADS

+- **Focus**: Tracing in conversational applications where maintaining context across multiple turns is essential.
+- **Threads**: Group runs into threads to visualize conversation flow.
+- **Benefits**:
+  - Show how context is preserved across user inputs and model responses.
+  - Help debug issues unique to multi-turn conversations.
+  - Enable tracing of the entire dialogue, not just individual messages, for better UX understanding.

+- **Example**: Metadata (like thread ID) links all runs within a conversation for easier inspection in LangSmith.